0o9mVd5qF835M1C66LtB9iHQ1IrxpPPM7BXX33h/nostrocket-viewer/README.md

-# A trail for nostrocket status viewer with react
+# A trial for nostrocket status viewer with react

 upstream code habala